The osteria

 Osteria “Il Pizzaiuolo” is a Neapolitan pizzeria restaurant in Florence, located on one of the city's most central and charming streets, Via dei Macci, just a few steps from the S. Ambrogio local market and the vibrant heart of the historic center.
 The entrance to the restaurant invites guests to discover a unique culinary experience, with its ancient and historic door leading into the dining area.

-The decor creates a warm and welcoming atmosphere, perfect for an evening with friends or a quick meal during the day.
-The kitchen of Osteria “Il Pizzaiuolo” offers a wide selection of Neapolitan pizzas baked in a wood-fired oven, as well as first and second courses, all prepared with high-quality ingredients carefully selected.
-Our osteria is also suitable for celiacs, offering gluten-free dishes to meet every dietary need.
+The décor creates a warm and welcoming atmosphere, perfect for an evening with friends or a quick meal during the day.
+The kitchen at “Il Pizzaiuolo” offers a wide selection of Neapolitan pizzas baked in a wood-fired oven, as well as first and second courses, all prepared with high-quality ingredients carefully selected.

 If you're looking for authentic Neapolitan pizza in Florence, osteria "Il Pizzaiuolo" is the perfect choice: an authentic spot where you can enjoy an excellent Margherita, Marinara, fried pizza, or other Neapolitan specialties.
 A little piece of Naples in the heart of Florence, where the quality of food and impeccable service are our top priorities.